nasa/Common-Metadata-Repository/resources/docs/markdown/0750-tests.md

 ## Running Tests and System Together

-If you've got a running REPL that you don't want to shutdown and would also like to run the system or integration tests, you can just use an environment
+If you've got a running REPL that you don't want to shutdown and would also like to run the system or integration tests, you can use an environment variable to ensure no conflicts with a port that's alredy bound:
-variable:

 ```
 CMR_OPENDAP_PORT=5099 CMR_SIT_TOKEN=`cat ~/.cmr/tokens/sit` lein ltest :all